Loud (Rihanna album): Songs

 The opening track "S&M" is an up-tempo Eurodance song produced by Norwegian producers Stargate and Sandy Vee.
 The song is reminiscent of Depeche Mode's 1984 song "Master and Servant" and contains lyrical thoughts of sadomasochism.
 Andy Kellman of AllMusic regarded "S&M" as a dance-pop song which efficiently balanced "Rihanna's playful and sinister sides".
 "What's My Name?" was also produced by Stargate and features guest vocals from Canadian rapper Drake.
 It is a mid-tempo, electro-R&B song with a back track consisting of heavy reggae.
 The song also sees Rihanna's return to the "Island-pop" style of her early career".
 "Cheers (Drink to That)" is a pop rock song produced by the Runners which interpolates Avril Lavigne's 2002 single "I'm with You".
 Mark Savage from BBC News described the song as a funky, loping guitar groove for a night out on the town.
 "Only Girl (In the World)" was the third song from the album produced by Stargate.
 It is an up-tempo dance-pop song that incorporates elements of Eurodance in its production.
 Brad Wete, a reviewer of Entertainment Weekly, described Rihanna's vocals as "seductive" and reminiscent of a "stronger, sexier version" of her 2007 single, "Don't Stop the Music".

 "California King Bed" is a rock power ballad; Ryan Dombell of Pitchfork compared it to the Aerosmith song, "I Don't Want to Miss a Thing".
-The Shama Joseph produced "Man Down" is a reggae song with an electro rhythm, in which Rihanna sings in a West Indian accent.
+The Shama "SAK PASE" Joseph produced "Man Down" is a reggae song with an electro rhythm, in which Rihanna sings in a West Indian accent.
 "Raining Men" is a hip-hop song, which features rap vocals from rapper Nicki Minaj.
 Rihanna described the song as a fun song that differs from the original, referring to the 1979 single by the Weather Girls with similar title "It's Raining Men".
 "Complicated" was produced by Tricky Stewart and Ester Dean.
 Leah Greenblatt from Entertainment Weekly said "Even while telling a recalcitrant man how hard he is to love, she [Rihanna] sounds almost buoyant, her newly expanded vocals eager to scale the song's high-altitude house beat".
 The final track is the sequel to Rihanna's duet with Eminem, "Love the Way You Lie".
 "Love the Way You Lie (Part II)", which was produced by Alex da Kid, features Rihanna as the protagonist and lead vocalist, viewing aspects of a relationship from a female perspective, unlike the original, which featured Eminem as lead vocalist and was from a male perspective.